 About the DUI Evaluation Process in Illinois

 In Illinois’ Circuit Court of Cook County, the Central States Institute of Addiction (CSIA) is responsible for evaluating anyone apprehended for driving under the influence (DUI) in Cook County.
 (See DUI Processes and Evaluations from the State of Illinois’ Department of Human Services; Spanish version.)

-Clients assessed by CSIA are classified according to their risk level of repeating the DUI offense: minimal risk, moderate risk, or significant risk.
+Clients assessed by CSIA are then classified according to their risk level of repeating the DUI offense: minimal risk, moderate risk, or significant risk.
 CSIA staff prepares the Alcohol and Drug Evaluation Report.
-CSIA also provides monitoring and tracking services for all defendants sentenced as minimal or moderate risk and who have been sentenced to either supervision or conditional discharge.
+CSIA also provides monitoring and tracking services for all defendants sentenced as minimal or moderate risk and those who have been sentenced to either supervision or conditional discharge.

 - View a sample Illinois Alcohol and Drug Evaluation Report.

 Anyone who receives a DUI in Illinois will receive an Alcohol and Drug Evaluation Report.NEXT STEP